monsterkrampe/crystal/concepts/nil/about.md

 ```

 This is a bit different when just using the value in an if statement, since in the last examples would both false and nil be treated as false.
-Here only `nil` is treated as falsy, since if it was false it wouldn't have been nil thereby it would have been truthy.
+Here only `nil` is treated as falsey, since if it was false it wouldn't have been nil thereby it would have been truthy.

 ## Or operator

-The easiest way to deal with `nil` values is by ensuring that the value never becomes `nil` in the first place.
+The easiest way to deal with `nil` values is to ensure that they never become `nil` in the first place.
-The or operator ([`||`][or]) is often used when dealing with `Bools` but if understood correctly it can be used to deal with `nil` values as well.
+The or operator ([`||`][or]) is often used when dealing with `Bools`, but if understood correctly, it can also be used to deal with `nil` values.
 The or operator checks if the first value is truthy, if not the second value is used.
 This can be used to make if the value is `nil` it will be falsey and thereby the second value will be used.